IdeaSeeker/LimitedPathPlanning/README.md

-# Path planning in a limited observable environment algorithms (LPA*, D* Lite)
+# Path planning in a partially observable environment algorithms (LPA*, D* Lite)

 ## Description

 A software project for Heuristic algorithms course at the SPbU.
-LPA* and D* Lite algorithms for path planning in a limted observable environment.
+LPA* and D* Lite algorithms for path planning in a partially observable environment.

 <img src="/output/dstarlite.gif"/>